Eternal-Darkness-07/WebSocket-Client/README.md

 - The WebSocket server is running and accessible
 - Network connectivity and firewall settings allow WebSocket connections
 - The correct WebSocket URL format is being used (ws:// or wss://)

+If you encounter issues with WebSocket++, make sure:
+- You have the correct version installed
+- The library path is correctly set in your build environment
+- All Boost dependencies required by WebSocket++ are installed